 Pentax K-1 versus Nikon D5

 The Pentax K-1 and the Nikon D5 are two digital cameras that were announced, respectively, in February 2016 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Pentax has a resolution of 36.2 megapixel, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Pentax K-1 and the Nikon D5.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the K-1 – represents 100 percent across all the size and weight measures).